-- Few Ingredients to Buy – Requires only three ingredients, including my Stone House seasoning I keep mixed and ready.
+- Few Ingredients to Buy – Requires only six ingredients.
 This is handy for those evenings when you ask, “What’s for supper?”.

-- Multiple Ways to Serve – This is good over mashed potatoes with vegetables on the side and piled high on a sandwich topped with cheese.
+- Multiple Ways to Serve – This is good over mashed potatoes, rice, or noodles and served with vegetables on the side.
+It is also delicious piled high on a sub roll as a sandwich topped with Provolone cheese.

 What is Mississippi Pot Roast?

 Traditional Mississippi Roast consists of a beef pot roast, pepperoncini peppers, prepackaged brown gravy mix, and prepackaged ranch seasoning.
-Some recipes also include a stick of butter.
+My recipe doesn’t use prepackaged ingredients and has such incredible flavor!

 Ways to Serve Mississippi Pot Roast